Geeta Citygirl: Theater

-Acting credits span a glitteringly dissimilar array of thematic elements and inspired energies.
+Acting credits span a dissimilar array of thematic elements and inspired energies.
 In 2012, she was nominated for "Outstanding Featured Performance in a Play Female" by the San Diego Theatre Critics Circle for her performances in The Old Globe's production of Ayub Khan-Din's RAFTA, RAFTA.

 Graduate of the American Academy of Dramatic Arts and the City College of New York.

 She was part of the cast of The Signature Theatre Company's world-premiere production of Charles Mee's Queens Boulevard (the musical) to rave reviews.
 And has been seen on countless New York stages.
 Other works include: Serendib at the Ensemble Studio Theater.
 The Wound at LaMama.
 Democracy in Islam at Theater for the New City.

 In 1999, Geeta Citygirl directed the American premiere of the controversial play, A Touch of Brightness by Partap Sharma at Harlem's Aaron Davis Hall.
 She also directed Rabindranath Tagore's Karna and Kunti as well as Badal Sircar's And Indrajit.
 A graduate of the American Academy of Dramatic Arts NY and the City College of New York (CCNY), she was born and raised in New York.
 NY Stage credits include La MaMa Experimental Theatre Club, Theater for the New City, and Ensemble Studio Theatre.